 GLONASS is generally more precise in mountainous regions, while Galileo offers better accuracy in urban environments.
 When you combine either of these two systems with GPS, your receiver will usually be dead on about your location.

-Additionally, if you want the ability of using more than just one navigation system, you will have to make sure that your device allows for it.
+Additionally, if you want the ability to use more than just one navigation system, you will have to make sure that your device allows for it.
 And this is especially true if you’re interested in testing out the accuracy of Galileo satellites – devices that were manufactured before 2016 likely won’t be able to receive signals from European satellites.

 Judging strictly by the numbers, Galileo is technically the best and most accurate satellite navigation system that exists.
 However, it is also the youngest and it’s not even 100% complete yet, so I wouldn’t ditch GPS just yet.